 Two winters ago, I got the dreaded strep throat - painful swallowing, white goop in the back of the throat, vomiting and headache.
 The predominant message concerning strep bacteria is that it is dangerous, can lead to rheumatic fever and heart valve complications, and that one should quickly take antibiotics.

-I threw out the pills and turned to Eastern Medicine, which has many formulas that kill viruses and bacteria effectively at specific stages of disease, and have been used for centuries.
+I threw out the pills and turned to Eastern Medicine, which offers many formulas that can kill viruses and bacteria effectively at specific stages of disease, and have been used for centuries.
 I found, through a certified herbalist, a modification of a centuries old formula called Chuan Xin Lian.
 Within hours, I was feeling better.
 Sore throat diminished immediately and hives dissipated.
 This story is not to say Eastern Medicine trumps Western.
 It is also not to say that one should never take antibiotics.
-If I were diagnosed with Lyme’s Disease today, for example, I would immediately take Doxycycline.
+If I were diagnosed with early stage Lyme’s Disease, I would probably take Doxycycline.
 What this story is meant to illustrate is that sometimes you can find better solutions than antibiotics.

 By now, most people are aware that antibiotics should only be taken when necessary and that overprescription has led to antibiotic resistant strains of bacteria.
 But most people are not aware of just how many alternatives there are in the form of whole foods, herbs, and tinctures.